rajgoel/course-machine-learning/02-lecture/slides.md

 - With 30 pairs of training data, we would have 30 $\cdot$ 10 = 300 equations.

 > [!NOTE]
-> A system of equations with 300 equations and 260 variables cannot be solved in general, therefore, we need to approximate.
+> A system of equations with 300 equations and 260 variables cannot be solved in general, therefore, we need to approximate (minimise the error).

 ---